 How To Tell Whether I Am Craving Watermelon For Physical Reasons Or Emotional Eating?

-But if your cravings persist even after you’re hydrated, then it may be worth exploring whether emotional eating is at play. emotional eating can often be triggered by stress, anxiety, or boredom.
+But if your cravings persist even after you’re hydrated, then it may be worth exploring whether emotional eating is at play.
+Emotional eating can often be triggered by stress, anxiety, or boredom.

 If you find that your watermelon cravings are linked to negative emotions, consider reaching out to a therapist or counselor who can help you learn how to cope in healthier ways.

-Learn about Eating Enlightenment Journal App.
+Learn about the Eating Enlightenment Journal App.

-Craving watermelon during period
+Craving watermelon during the period

 Is eating watermelon good during pregnancy?